mary-python/mary-python.github.io/_pages/about.md

   - /about.html
 ---

-As of July 2025, I have graduated from University of Warwick with Doctor of Philosophy in Computer Science.
+As of July 2025, I have graduated from University of Warwick with a PhD in Computer Science.

 I am now working as a Data Scientist in the [Infectious Diseases Data Observatory (IDDO)](https://www.iddo.org/), based at the Centre for Tropical Medicine and Global Health in Oxford.